orhun/git-cliff/website/docs/configuration.md

 ### limit_commits

-`limit_commits` is a **optional** positive integer number that limits the number of included commits in the generated changelog.
+`limit_commits` is an **optional** positive integer number that limits the number of included commits in the generated changelog.

 `limit_commits` is not part of the default configuration.